 Rachel is a Research Fisheries Biologist with NOAA Fisheries, Fisheries Ecology Division specializing in applied ecology of freshwater, anadromous and marine fishes.
 She has 14 + years of experience filling critical data gaps that have been used to better manage water and fisheries resources in California.
 Rachel has pioneered isotope tools to better understand migration, habitat use, contaminant exposure, and connectivity in fish populations.
 Her work focuses on understanding mechanisms of population viability and aids in determining critical habitats for reproduction, survival, and growth of endangered species and those targeted by fisheries.
-She is dedicated to communicating and synthesizing science to ensure that scientific information is available to resource managers, decision-makers, and the public.
+She is a translational ecologist dedicated to communicating and synthesizing science to ensure that scientific information is available to resource managers, decision-makers, and the public.

 1. Johnson RC, Stewart AR, Limburg KE, Huang R, Cocherell D, Feyrer F. 2020.
 Lifetime chronicles of selenium exposure linked to deformities in an imperiled migratory fish.
 Environmental Science and Technology.

 2. Stewart AR, Feyrer F, Johnson RC.
 Resolving selenium exposure risk: Spatial, temporal, and tissue-specific variability of an endemic fish in a large, dynamic estuary.
 Science of the Total Environment 707: 135919.

 3. Sturrock A, Weber PK, Heyne T, Wikert JD, Phillis C, Whitman G, Carlson SM, Johnson RC.
 2019.
 Un-natural selection of salmon life history portfolios in a regulated river.
 Global Change Biology.